-What Is Customer Satisfaction Score (CSAT)?
+What Customer Satisfaction Score (CSAT) IS and How It Can Help Understand Your Customers

 - Effectiveness of the resolution

-What is done with the data?
-Customer satisfaction data is then transferred to the senior level staff to understand the issues and improve upon for future cases.
-For every survey where the team doesn't achieve excellent scores, Rimini Street reaches out to the client that provided the survey to understand what the issues were and where the team could have done better.
-This data is then gathered and reviewed to ensure that the team corrects any systematic problems for other clients as well.
+But when feedback is batched and shared with agents in a weekly meeting with their manager, it's effectiveness is limited, according to Ansanelli.
+"We're seeing companies integrate feedback into the service experience so advisors can see in real-time the results of their interaction with a customer and use that to inform future conversations," he said.
+"The feedback is stored not on a ticket but on the customer record."

+This also helps agents, he said, who engage with this customer in the future to know where they're starting.
+"If the last survey yielded a low-star rating, they can start the conversation by acknowledging that things didn't go as well as they could have last time, but they hoped they'd get it right this time," Ansanelli said.
+"We're also seeing companies move toward a holistic approach to CSAT."

-Related Article: Watch These Four Areas to Ensure Your Customer Experience Is Improving
+Related Article: Which KPIs Are Right to Measure Your Customer Experience?

 Calculating the Responses for Customer Satisfaction Scores

-Warren Paull, COO of CDS, said his team uses three measures to track customer satisfaction.
+Warren Paull, managing consultant at Commercial Outcomes, said his team uses three measures to track customer satisfaction.

 - Customer Turnover Rate - This measures customer loyalty through the rate at which acquired customers are leaving or not renewing.
 Customer turnover is calculated by dividing the lost customers over period by the total number of customers at the end of period.

 - Net Promoter Score - The NPS is a measure of customer satisfaction and customer loyalty.
 It is based on a single question, How likely is it that you would recommend [Company X or product Y or service Z] to a friend or colleague?
-This question is then scored against a 10-point scale (0=Not at all likely, 10=Extremely likely).
+This question is then scored against a 11-point scale (0=Not at all likely, 10=Extremely likely).
 Responses between 0-7 are classified as detractors and responses between 9 and 10 as promoters.
 Net Promoter Score = percentage of promoters minus the percent of detractors.

 - SERVQUAL - This is a measure of the service quality a company provides to its customers.
 Based on a multi-item survey that takes into account both service expectations and service perceptions it provides an insight into the gap between the service level customers expect and their actual view of the service.